lee101/artificial-intelligence-art/README.md

 can search in this repo with / to find useful prompts to use when prompting in ai image generators

+This contains a large amount of text prompts that people have been using to design AI Images on eBank.nz AI Image Generator.

+This dataset contains around 200k text to image prompts used.

 [text](https://www.ebank.nz/aiartgenerator?category=text)